Islamic rebellion in Xinjiang (1937)

-In 1937 an Islamic rebellion began in southern Xinjiang.
-The rebels were 1,500 Uighur Muslims commanded by Kichik Akhund, who was tacitly aided by the new 36th Division, against the pro-Soviet provincial forces of the puppet Sheng Shicai.
+In 1937, 1,500 Uyghur Muslim rebels under the command of Kichik Akhund rebelled in southern Xinjiang against the pro-Soviet forces of Sheng Shicai.
+The rebels were tacitly aided by the New 36th Division of the Chinese National Revolutionary Army.

 Start

 Sheng Shicai had moved against Divisional General Mahmut Muhiti, the commander-in-chief of the 6th Uyghur Division and the deputy chief of the Kashgar Military Region.
 Muhiti resented the increased Soviet influence and formed a secret group around himself.
 Sheng feared that Muhiti had allied with Chinese General Ma Hu-shan, a Muslim.
-However, the Uighurs of Kashgar heard hostile reports on Ma from Uighur refugees from Khotan who suffered under him.
+However, the Uyghurs of Kashgar heard hostile reports on Ma from Uyghur refugees from Khotan who suffered under him.

 Muhiti fled Kashgar on April 2, 1937, with a small number of his subordinates and some amount of gold to British India via Yengi Hissar and Yarkand.
 Soon before his departure, he had sent a message to Ma Hu-Shan about his proposed arrival at Khotan.
 In response, Ma ordered his troops to prepare a parade and feast to honor Muhiti.
 That preparation pulled troops who guarded both mountain passes to Kashmir, which allowed Muhiti the opportunity to change his route and to sneak through into Kashmir.
-Muhiti's flight resulted in Uighur troops rising in revolt in Yengi Hissar, Yarkand, and Artush, which resulted in the execution of all pro-Soviet officials and a number of Soviet advisers.
+Muhiti's flight resulted in Uyghur troops rising in revolt in Yengi Hissar, Yarkand, and Artush, which resulted in the execution of all pro-Soviet officials and a number of Soviet advisers.
 An independent Turkic administration was set up by two of his officers, Kichik Akhund Sijiang, who commanded troops in Artush, and Abdul Niyaz Sijiang, who commanded troops in Yarkand and Yengi Hissar.

 Liu Pin, a provincial commander in Kashgar Region with 700 troops at his command, responded to the rebellion by launching a squadron of nine Soviet planes to bomb Yangi Hissar and Yarkand.
 After Muhiti reached Srinagar in India, the following year, he went on pilgrimage to Mecca.
 A buildup of Soviet military assets occurred in Xinjiang before the outbreak of war.
 Around Kashgar, the Soviets sent AA guns, fighter planes, and soldiers of Russian and Kyrgyz origin in great numbers.